cloudfoundry-attic/cf-riak-cs-release/README.md

 ### To a BOSH-lite environment

-1. Create a stub file called `riak-cs-lite-stub.yml` that contains your director UUID (which you can get from running `bosh status`):
+1. Create a stub file called `riak-cs-lite-stub.yml` that contains the common configuration parameters above.

-		director_uuid: YOUR-DIRECTOR-GUID-HERE
-		properties:
-		  domain: your-cf-system-domain-here   # such as 10.244.0.34.xip.io
-		  cf:
-		    api_url: http://api.YOUR-CF-DOMAIN-HERE    # such as http://api.10.244.0.34.xip.io

 2. Generate the manifest: `./generate_deployment_manifest warden riak-cs-lite-stub.yml > riak-cs-lite.yml`
 To tweak the deployment settings, you can modify the resulting file `riak-cs-lite.yml`.